 Requirements for All Applicants

-- Arrange for the Board office to receive proof of passing scores on the Fundamentals of Surveying Examination and the Principles and Practice of Surveying Examination.
+- Proof of passing scores on the Fundamentals of Surveying Examination and the Principles and Practice of Surveying Examination.
 Either a score report/verification sent directly to the Board office from the National Council of Examiners for Engineering and Surveying (NCEES) or from the jurisdiction where you passed the exam is acceptable.

-- If you have been licensed less than five years in all jurisdictions where you are currently licensed, submit copies of the other jurisdictions’ licensing law and rules and regulations for the Board to review.
+- If you have been licensed less than five years in all jurisdictions where you are currently licensed, submit electronic copies of or links to the other jurisdictions’ licensing law and rules and regulations for the Board to review.
 You do not have to provide this documentation if either of these situations applies to you:

 - You currently hold a license in good standing from a jurisdiction whose standards are substantially similar to Delaware’s, OR

 - You currently hold a license in good standing from a jurisdiction and have held it for five years or more.